seanjackson6325/CSC207-Final-Project/readme.md

 # Fixes and Tips:

+Git Workflow: make sure your origin/main is up-to-date!
+Then create a local branch (with whatever name you want).
+Use intellij's built in commit; it will automatically create the remote branch on git for you.
+Got to GitHub and create a merge request.

     - Build -> Rebuild Project (can fix some issues)
     - Delete the remote clone and reclone from VCS
     - Go talk to Kyle :)